danog/MadelineProtoDocs/docs/API_docs/methods/contacts.acceptContact.md

-If the [peer settings](../constructors/peerSettings.html) of a new user allow us to add them as contact, add that user as contact
+If the [add contact action bar is active](https://core.telegram.org/api/action-bar#add-contact), add that user as contact

 ### Parameters: